vindar/ILI9341_T4/README.md

 In order to prevent this, the driver keeps track of the refresh times and tries to upload pixels trailing behind the scanline.
 However, if the upload rate is much slower than the refresh rate, then the scanline will still eventually catch up with the pixels being uploaded and screen tearing will occur.
 In order to get prevent visual artifact and insure a stable framerate, the following two conditions must be met:

-[1] The time to upload a whole frame must take no longer than (slightly less than) 2 refresh periods.
+[1] The time to upload a whole frame must take no longer than 2 refresh periods.

 [2] The frame rate must divide the refresh rate (ie framerate=refreshrate/N for some positive integer N).